British pound hits a 37-year low as UK economy skids – KION546

 But the economic outlook in the United Kingdom means the pound is suffering more than most.
 It’s lost more than 15% of its value against the dollar this year, compared to a 12% decline in the euro.

 A plan by Prime Minister Liz Truss to subsidize energy bills for households and businesses could ease the pain this winter, but may not be enough to restore growth.
-The Bank of England has forecast a lingering recession.
+The Bank of England forecast a lingering recession before her plan was announced.

 Investors have also been unsettled by indications that the government will pay for its energy program, which could cost as much as £150 billion ($171 billion), by sharply increasing the UK national debt.
 Chancellor Kwasi Kwarteng is expected to deliver more details next Friday.